xcube-dev/xcube/README.md

 ## `xcube extract`

 Extract cube points.

-    $ xcube dump --help
+    $ xcube extract --help
     Usage: xcube extract [OPTIONS] CUBE POINTS

       Extract cube points.

       Extracts data cells from CUBE at coordinates given in each POINTS record and writes the resulting values to given output path and format.

-      <points> must be a CSV file that provides at least the columns "lon",
-      "lat", and "time".
+      POINTS must be a CSV file that provides at least the columns "lon", "lat", and "time".
 The "lon" and "lat" columns provide a point's location in decimal degrees.
-The "time" column provides a point's date or date- time.
+The "time" column provides a point's date or date-time.
       Its format should preferably be ISO, but other formats may work as well.

     Options:
-      -o, --output TEXT             Output file.
+      -o, --output <OUTPUT>  Output file.
 If omitted, output is written to stdout.
-      -f, --format [csv|json|xlsx]  Output format.
+      -f, --format <FORMAT>  Output format.
 Currently, only 'csv' is supported.
       -C, --coords           Include cube cell coordinates in output.
       -B, --bounds           Include cube cell coordinate boundaries (if any) in output.
       -I, --indexes          Include cube cell indexes in output.
       -R, --refs             Include point values as reference in output.
       --help                 Show this message and exit.

 Example: